-Memorable week at the Fontainebleau Hotel Miami Beach
+Memorable week with my Sister at the Fontainebleau Hotel Miami Beach

-After breakfast on Sunday, we headed over to the South Beach for lunch and shopping.
-One of my favorite stores, Zara has two locations there.
-I had already made sure I left plenty of room in my suitcase for shopping.
+On Sunday, after breakfast, we headed to South Beach for lunch and shopping.
+Zara, one of my favorite stores, has two locations there, and thankfully my suitcase still had plenty of room.

 Rosa